 \subsection{Commutators in the mapping class group.}

 Let $\Sigma_k$ denote a closed oriented surface of genus $k$ and let $\Gamma_k$ denote the mapping class group of $\Sigma_k$.
 That is $\Gamma_k$ is the group of isotopy classes of orientation preserving homeomorphisms $\Sigma_k \longrightarrow \Sigma_k$.
 Let $\Gamma'_k:=[\Gamma_k, \ \Gamma_k]$ denote the commutator subgroup of $\Gamma_k$.
 An element $f\in \Gamma'_k$ is written as a product of commutators.
 The commutator length of $f$, denoted by $c(f)$, is the minimum number of factors needed to express $f$ as a product of commutators.
-In the recent years, the growth of the commutator length of Dehn twists has been studied using methods from the theory of symplectic four-manifolds (\cite{kn:eko}), \cite{kn:brko}, \cite{kn:ko}, \cite{kn:kOz}).
-Here we will need the following result of D. Kotschick.
+In the recent years, the growth of the commutator length of Dehn twists has been studied using methods from the theory of symplectic four-manifolds \cite{kn:eko}, \cite{kn:brko}, \cite{kn:ko}, \cite{kn:kOz}.
+In this paper, we will need a result of D. Kotschick which we recall below.